Mary Gordon (prison inspector): Prison reformer

 In March 1908, Gordon was appointed as a prison inspector.
 She was the first woman to hold the position.
 Her role involved the inspection of the female wings of 47 prisons, and the training of female prison officers.
-She had no formal training prior to being appointed therefore Gordon visited prisons in Europe in order to learn best practice.
+She had no formal training prior to being appointed therefore Gordon visited prisons in Europe in order to learn the best practice.
 She soon identified that the majority of female prisoners had short sentences with high rates of recidivism.
 Gordon supported a rehabilitative approach in prisons to combat this.
 She organised the prison labour so that menial tasks such as cleaning were assigned to short-term inmates, while more productive roles were given to long-term inmates such as training for jobs when released.
 Gordon is also credited with physical improvements in conditions in British prisons, such as better lighting in jail cells with the use of clear glass in windows, and introducing notebooks to HM Prison Holloway.

 She was a supporter of the British suffragette movement, and secretly communicated with Emmeline Pethick-Lawrence and the Women's Social and Political Union (WSPU) about the state of prisons, and reached out to incarcerated leaders such as Emmeline Pankhurst.
 When the WSPU headquarters was raided by the police on 23 May 1914, this correspondence was discovered and she was asked by the Home Office to renounce her association with the movement, which she refused to do so.
 During the First World War, she served from July to December 1916 with the Scottish Women's Hospitals for Foreign Service in Macedonia.
 By the end of her career, she was marginalised and isolated for her association with the suffragette movement and her "feminist" approach to her role.
 When she asked for an increase in her salary in 1919, an official replied by describing her appointment as a "sop to feminism" and that any further increase would be "a concession to the claims of feminism".
 She retired in 1921.